 Use of weak or embedded passwords

 The use of passwords that can be easily obtained through a brute force attack, which by default are the same for all devices or that are even public on the Internet, are vulnerabilities deeply rooted in IoT technologies due to their inheritance of control systems.
-This is one of the most serious vulnerabilities in the IoT scope, since it has already been exploited, on previous occasions, in order to carry out distributed denial of service attacks using a botnet formed by IoT devices that had a default password.
+This is one of the most serious vulnerabilities in the IoT scope, since it has already been exploited, on previous occasions, to carry out distributed denial of service attacks using a botnet formed by IoT devices that had a default password.
 The solution to this vulnerability is quite simple: use unique passwords between devices, associated with an account or an active directory service, so that the password is not embedded in the device.

 Unsafe network services